mili12321/misterCrypto/README.md

 > Get and set API key

-You will need to get an API key from here: `https://min-api.cryptocompare.com/` To set up your API key go to \src\app\services\bitcoin.service.ts
+* You will need to get an API key from here: `https://min-api.cryptocompare.com/`.
+* To set up your API key go to \src\app\services\bitcoin.service.ts.

 > Start JSON Server